 Locate things in the open as much as possible and away from shrubs where cats can hide.
 One that is two or three feet tall offers an added protection level for the birds.
 Higher up gives birds more sight line to see around them.

 Many different types exist today with unique supports that make it possible to place anywhere you want.
 Some of these hard to find types such as deck mounted, heated, and ground types can be found online.
-Why not relax and check a few out right now by visiting Duncraft here: Bird Baths
+Why not relax and check a few out right now while you're considering the topic.
+Bird Baths

 Whichever way you decide to add water to your bird watching program, whether in a fountain, pool, or a traditional bird bath, you'll find the birds love having water available, and you'll have more fun watching them use it.